cathalgking/SpatialPath/SpatialPath_Notes.md

 ```

 ### 2. Parsing the BAM file

+There is 2 methods that achieve the exact same thing for this step.

 #### Method 1: samtools
 One of the outputs of SpaceRanger is the BAM file which contains the aligned reads.
 This file can be parsed down to only include reads from a single spatial spot or multiple spots.
 Each entry of the output BAM file contains a ```CB``` flag and this is used for this process.
 The user only needs to provide a list of spatial barcodes (spbars.txt) in a text file and the ```samtools view``` command is then as follows: